gentoomaniac/puppet/modules/reboot/README.md

 ## Overview

-This module adds a type, and both Windows and generic POSIX providers, for managing node reboots.
+This module adds a type, and both Windows and generic POSIX providers, for managing target reboots.

 ## Module Description

-Some packages require a reboot of the node to complete their installation.
+Some packages require a reboot of the target to complete their installation.
 Until that reboot is completed, the package might not be fully functional, and other installs might fail.
 This module provides a resource type to let Puppet perform that reboot, and providers to support Windows and POSIX systems.
 HP-UX is not supported.

-By default, this module only reboots a node in response to another resource being applied --- e.g., after a package install.
-On Windows nodes, you can also have Puppet check for pending reboots and complete them *before* applying the next resource in the catalog, by specifying `when => pending`.
+By default, this module only reboots a target in response to another resource being applied --- e.g., after a package install.
+On Windows targets, you can also have Puppet check for pending reboots and complete them *before* applying the next resource in the catalog, by specifying `when => pending`.

 ## Setup

 ### Setup Requirements

-On Windows nodes, the 'shutdown.exe' command must be in the `PATH`.
+On Windows targets, the 'shutdown.exe' command must be in the `PATH`.

-On Windows 2003 (non-R2) x64 nodes, [KB942589](http://support.microsoft.com/kb/942589) must be installed.
+On Windows 2003 (non-R2) x64 targets, [KB942589](http://support.microsoft.com/kb/942589) must be installed.

 ### Beginning with reboot